Trump 101: Reception

 Writing for Booklist, Mary Whaley characterized the book as "clearly a high-profile public-relations effort".
 Whaley acknowledged, "Trump's insight and business principles offer valuable lessons."
 Bustle wrote critically of Trump's views on women espoused in quotations in the book, placing a quote from the book at spot number one among a list of quotes the publication deemed sexist uttered by the individual, In another article for Bustle, Kendyl Kearly wrote of the same quote, "[Trump] made it clear that women have a dollar amount just like a fine Renoir or constructing Trump Towers.
 He probably wants to put the pageant winners in the bank or in a museum."
 Another quote from the book is listed as second by Nina Bahadur of HuffPost on a list of "outrageous things Trump has said about women".
-The Washington Free Beacon ranked the book cover at spot number 6 among attractiveness of all of Trump's book covers, commenting, "Shrewdly minimalist, with flagrantly sexual letter-play."